swingbit/jira2gitlab/README.md

   - WARNING: all users are created with password `changeMe`.
 You know what to do ;)
 - Multi-project import (projects are created automatically, but not groups)
 - Interrupted imports can be continued
-- Incremental import: it can be run multiple times, it will update issues that have changed since last import
+- Incremental import: it can be run multiple times, it will update issues that have changed since last import (provided that the `import_status.pickle` file from the previous run is available)

 ## Usage
 - Make sure you can use an admin user on Jira